Peru Ayacucho and central Andes

 Rain falls Jan-Mar.

-Peruvian Nuevo Sol.
+The official currency of Peru is the Peruvian Nuevo Sol.
 Notes in local currency or US dollars can be withdrawn from the many ATMs using a UK credit or debit card.
-Numerous money exchanges (casas de cambio) change US dollars cash (few accept euros or sterling and the rate may be poor).
+Numerous money exchange offices exchange US dollar cash (few accept euros or sterling and

 Cusco and the nearby Sacred Valley of the Incas, 270km by road; Machu Picchu, 75km by road and rail from Cusco; Tambopata and the lodges of the southern Amazon, 1 hour by air from Cusco